clitic/vsd/vsd/README.md

 1. [N_m3u8DL-RE](https://github.com/nilaoda/N_m3u8DL-RE) is the best alternative to vsd.
 It also supports live playlists, which vsd does not.
 However, it lacks features like *capture* functionality.
 2. [yt-dlp](https://github.com/yt-dlp/yt-dlp) is excellent for downloading various playlists, but its main drawback is limited support for decryption.
-3. [dash-mpd-cli](https://github.com/emarsden/dash-mpd-cli) iis a highly effective tool for downloading DASH playlists.
+3. [dash-mpd-cli](https://github.com/emarsden/dash-mpd-cli) is a highly effective tool for downloading DASH playlists.
 In fact, much of vsd’s internal logic for parsing and downloading DASH content is based on this tool.
 4. [ffmpeg](https://ffmpeg.org) supports direct encoding of playlists.
 5. Both [streamlink](https://github.com/streamlink/streamlink) and [vlc](https://www.videolan.org/vlc) allow direct streaming of playlists.
 ## License